AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/log-locations.md

 >[!TIP]
 >
->When you configure your Cloud environment, you can set up [log-based Slack and email notifications][slacklog] for build and deploy actions.
+>When you configure your Cloud environment, you can set up [log-based Slack and email notifications](../environment/set-up-notifications.md) for build and deploy actions.

 ### Error logs